Fourier-Mukai transform for fine compactified Prym varieties: Compactified Prym varieties

 This allow us to obtain an analogous description to that of Theorem \ref{tm fine comp Jacobians}.

-\begin{corollary} Let $C$ be a curve as in \eqref{dagger}, $X$ a smooth curve, $q$ a general polarization on $C$ and $\beta : C \to X$ a finite covering with ramification.
-Then, the fine compactified Prym $\ol\Prym_\beta(q)$ \begin{itemize} \item is a connected reduced projective scheme of finite type with locally complete intersection singularities; \item has trivial dualizing sheaf and is therefore Gorenstein; \item its smooth locus is the open subset $\Prym_\beta(q)$ parametrizing line bundles. \end{itemize} \end{corollary}
+\begin{corollary} Let $C$ be a curve as in \eqref{dagger}, $X$ a smooth curve, $q$ a general polarization on $C$ and $\beta : C \to X$ a finite flat morphism with non-empty ramification.
+Then $\ol\Prym_\beta(q)$ \begin{itemize} \item is a connected reduced projective scheme of finite type with locally complete intersection singularities; \item has trivial dualizing sheaf and is therefore Gorenstein; \item has smooth locus $\Prym_\beta(q) = \ol\Prym_\beta(q)^{sm} \subset \ol\Prym_\beta(q)$ parametrizing line bundles on $C$. \end{itemize} \end{corollary}

 \begin{proof} The three statements follow from the existence of the \'etale map \eqref{eq etale map over olJac} and the corresponding statements of Theorem \ref{tm fine comp Jacobians}. \end{proof}

 The action of $\Jac_C$ on $\ol\Jac_C(q)$ produces, for all $L \in \Jac_C$, an automorphism of the compactified Jacobian.
 For any $L_\gamma \in \Gamma$, we denote the associated automorphism by